grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** Anyway, I think we're ready to start.

-**Benjamin:** Ok, where do we start from?
+**Benjamin:** But where do we start from?
 Should we write some kind of a class called "Reservation" or "Train" first?

 **Johnny:** No, what we will do is we will start from the inputs and work our way towards the inside of the application.
 Then, if necessary, to the outputs.